mshettyFE/GramsSimSensitivity/SensitivityUtils/README.md

 You want 10,000 batches so that condor doesn't keep rejecting your jobs.

- Using the provided [Commands.txt](../BackgroundRecon/Commands.txt) file, you can run the following in the build directory version of BackgroundRecon:
+ Using the provided [Commands.txt](../Background/Commands.txt) file, you can run the following in the build directory version of Background:

 ```
 python GenCondorScripts.py ${Output}  Background Commands.txt  -nb 10000 -ne 200000000